AI writes the code.

 Rewrite or translate

-Modify it to meet a new requirement, or rewrite it in another language.
+Modify the function to meet a new requirement, or rewrite it in another language.
 You write the code, not AI.

 03.